realpython/members/README.md

 1. Active users should be able to view a checkmark next to read lessons on the sidebar
 1. Active users should be able to mark a lesson as read or unread from the single lesson view
 1. Active users should be able to view their overall progress on the dashboard (based on read lessons)
-1. Active users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read
 1. Active users should be able to move from lesson to lesson within the single lesson view
 1. Active users should be able to view lessons on the sidebar in the correct order
 1. Active users should be able to see the current chapter and lesson highlighted on the sidebar